meilisearch/documentation/learn/core_concepts/documents.md

 #### NDJSON

 NDJSON objects consist of individual lines where each individual line is valid JSON text and each line is delimited with a newline character.
-Any [rules that apply to formatting NDJSON](http://ndjson.org/) also apply to MeiliSearch documents.
+Any [rules that apply to formatting NDJSON](http://ndjson.org/) also apply to Meilisearch documents.

 Compared to JSON, NDJSON has better writing performance and is less CPU and memory intensive.
 It is easier to validate and, unlike CSV, can handle nested structures.